raphaelatwork/twilio-proxy-service/README.md

 With API development comes the risk of deploying a service that breaches the contract advertised to consumers.
 We describe our web service via the [OpenAPI 3.0 specification][openapi3] which takes the form of a JSON document that we can both advertise to consumers and develop against.
 We use this document in conjuction with [express-openapi-validator][openapimiddleware] and our testing framework [Jest][jest] to verify that the application adheres to API contract at every phase of the development process leading up to deployment.

 ##### A Portable Development Environment
 Irreproducible builds plague the development process.
 We use [Vagrant][vagrant] to provision a virtual machine with all the dependencies necessary to run and test the application.
-Further, we provide instructions on how to debug on said virtual machine using [VS Code][vscode], thus eliminating the need to run the application on your local machine.
+Further, we provide instructions on how to debug on said virtual machine using [VS Code][vscode], thus eliminating the need to build or run the application on your local machine.

 ## Getting Started
 ##### Requirements